Is it worth buying Nikon D3400 in 2018? If yes, then what’s so great about it?

 Our job with this website is to provide accurate information but ultimately, it’s your decision whether this camera is the right fit for you.

-Now, what are your thoughts on this Nikon D3400 review?
+What are your thoughts on this Nikon D3400 review?